chronohart/RentedToolsRefresh/docs/README.md

 ## Incompatibilities

-This mod is incompatible with any mods that prevent the standard Tool Upgrade menu or the dialog box when the player receives their upgraded tool from activating.
-Those two menus being activated and closed are necessary for the functions of this mod to activate.
+This mod is incompatible with any mods that prevent the following standard dialogs from activating, while standing in front of Clint's shop counter:
+- "Thanks.
+I'll get started..." upon purchasing a tool upgrade
+- "Um, I'm still working..." upon selecting "Upgrade Tool" while a tool upgrade is already in process
+- "You received..." dialog when the player receives their upgraded tool

 <a name="credits"></a>![Credits](images/credits.png "Credits")